 Certificate programs are designed to provide students a broad understanding of the occupational programs that the student wishes to enter upon completion of the courses they are engaged in.
 The Certificate of Achievement or Certificate of Training certifies that the student has completed all required courses in preparation to enter into the designated career field on their certificate.
-A grade of "C" or better is required for each course completed in the certificate series.
-Check with individual departments regarding requirements.
+Check with counselors and individual departments regarding requirements.